API Keys & Access

 Overview

 API keys are the main way to authenticate requests to Mappinest APIs and control access to your data.
-When you are logged into the Console, the default API key is automatically embedded in docs examples and studio previews.
+You can find them in the console under Access → API Keys.
+When you are logged in, the default API key is automatically embedded in docs examples and studio previews.

 API keys are passed through the ?key=<key> query parameter on request URLs.
 You can create additional keys when you need separate scopes, domain rules, or environments.